 The basic way to begin is to treat the lift more like a Romanian Deadlift in that the movement begins from the top instead of off the floor:

-1. Hold a dumbell to the side of the body and stand with narrow shoulder width or less stance.
+1. Hold a dumbbell to the side of the body and stand with narrow shoulder width or less stance.

 2. Shoulder back, chest high and lower back held in a neutral position (natural arch).

-4. The dumbell should be lowering pretty much straight down in line with the scapula.
+4. The dumbbell should be lowering pretty much straight down in line with the scapula.

 5. Stop lowering at the point where you cannot maintain the spine, chest, and shoulder position if you go any lower.

 6. Initiate the lift with a powerful hip thrust.
 Think GLUTES.
 Keep the torso level.
-No cantering to one side toward the dumbell.
+No cantering to one side toward the dumbbell.

 7. It may help to mimic what you do with the lifting arm side on the non-weighted side.
 So pretend that you have a weight in that hand as well.
 This is not strictly necessary.

-As you gain mobility you can lower the dumbell more and more until you can touch the floor.
+As you gain mobility you can lower the dumbbell more and more until you can touch the floor.
 After that you can try beginning the movement from the floor.